Phillyclause89/ChessMoveHeatmap/docs/COLORALGO.md

+***PhillyNote:** This is a description of the orignal algorithm.
+I have yet to make ChatGPT write a README for the new algorithm with better discounting.*

 You're very welcome!
 Below is a **raw `.md` blurb** that describes the full **data flow from `calculate_heatmap()` to `GradientHeatmap.colors`** using Markdown-friendly **mathematical notation (`$LaTeX$`)** where applicable.

 ---